Snow Sheep ( Bighorn sheep ) Hunting in Russia

 Kolyma snow sheep is found only in the Magadan Region, predominantly in the Kolyma mountain range.
 The habitat of Kamchatka bighorn is relatively easy to access, and the hunt is the least expensive.

 Putorana snow sheep – Putorana bighorn – is located in the Putorana Plateau of north-central Siberia.
-It is an isolated population located 600 miles west of the nearest herd of Yakut snow sheep hunting.
-Its winter coat is uniform dark grayish-brown in color, with a white belly and large white rump patch.
+It is an isolated population situated 600 miles west of the nearest herd of Yakut snow sheep hunting.
+Its winter coat is dark grayish-brown, with a white belly and large white rump patch.
 Legs are as dark as the body.
 There are whitish areas on the face and crown.
-This sheep numbering less than 5000 is protected and getting a hunting permit is nearly impossible.
+This sheep, numbering less than 5000, is protected, and getting a hunting permit is nearly impossible.

 High population of snow sheep in Russia allows for a success rate of over 90%.
 Temperature during the hunt can range from +5 to +20 C (40-70 F) to – 10 C (5 F) at the end of September.
 Hunters are expected to be physically fit.
 The hunter may spend a few nights away from the base camp and may be required to ride a horse.
 Shooting is usually within 200 meters (220 yards) range.